International trade in services

 From Statistics Explained

 This article provides information on international trade in services for the European Union (EU), the EU Member States, some EFTA and candidate countries, as well as Japan and the United States.
-It concentrates on the international transactions of services between the EU and its main trading partners, while it also presents international trade broken down by type of service.
+It concentrates on the international transactions of services between the EU and its main trading partners, while it also presents an analysis of international trade by type of service.

-Services play a major role in all modern economies.
-An efficient services sector is considered to be crucial for trade and economic growth and for dynamic and resilient economies.
-Services provide vital support to the economy and industry as a whole, for example through finance, logistics and communications.
-Increased trade in services and the widespread availability of services may boost economic growth by improving the performance of other industries, since services can provide key intermediate inputs, especially in an increasingly interlinked and globalized world.
+Services play a major role in all modern economies: an efficient services sector is considered to be crucial for trade and economic growth and for dynamic and resilient economies.
+Services provide vital support to the economy as a whole and more specifically to industry, for example through finance, logistics and communications.
+Increased trade in services and the widespread availability of services may boost economic growth by improving the performance of other industries, since services can provide key intermediate inputs, especially in an increasingly interlinked and globalised world.

 Main statistical findings

 Relative to the value of all extra EU exports of goods and services from the EU (EU-27 until 2009, EU-28 from 2010), the share of services was relatively stable from 2001 to 2008, fluctuating between 27.9 % and 28.8 %.
 This share increased in 2009 to reach 31.1 %, fell to 29.1 % in 2010, dropped further to 28.2 % in 2011 and 2012, and then rose to 28.7 % in 2013.
 A similar analysis for extra EU imports shows that the share of services in total EU imports of goods and services peaked at 26.1 % in 2009, fell to 23.3 % in 2010 and dropped further to 21.9 % in 2011 — the lowest share in a decade — after which increases to 22.4 % in 2012 and 23.4 % in 2013 were recorded.